University of Austin: Accreditation

-UATX is certified by the Texas Higher Education Coordinating Board to award a Bachelor of Arts in Liberal Studies degree, and is a candidate institution for accreditation with the Middle States Commission on Higher Education (MSCHE).
-The Commission’s most recent action on UATX’s accreditation status on August 28, 2025 was to grant "candidate for accreditation" status.
+UATX is a candidate institution for accreditation with the Middle States Commission on Higher Education (MSCHE).
+The Commission's most recent action on UATX's accreditation status on August 28, 2025 was to grant "candidate for accreditation" status and to make the university an official institutional member of MSCHE.
+According to its official website, UATX expects the final report of the accreditation evaluators to go to MSCHE in March 2028 and the university could be accredited prior to the issuance of its first undergraduate degrees.

-MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education to conduct accreditation and pre-accreditation (candidacy status) activities for institutions of higher education, and direct assessment programs offered at those institutions.
-The graduation of a first class of undergraduates is normally a prerequisite for accreditation, meaning UATX hopes to achieve full accreditation upon the graduation of the inaugural class in 2028.
+Enrollment and personnel

+As of August 2026, the university enrolls a freshman, sophomore, and junior class.
+There is no senior class yet, owing to its recent inception.

+During the school's second academic year (2025–2026), there were 150 students at the school and 34 staff members.

 Reception

-The initial announcement of the project received some positive notice, including praise from libertarian nonprofit magazine Law & Liberty for ushering in "a new era in educational reform," and applause from conservative magazine The New Criterion for its efforts to "keep that old flame of free inquiry alive."
+The initial announcement of the project received positive praise, including praise from libertarian nonprofit magazine Law & Liberty for ushering in "a new era in educational reform," and applause from conservative magazine The New Criterion for its efforts to "keep that old flame of free inquiry alive."
 New York Times columnist Ross Douthat saw the launch of a new university as a positive development, pointing out how few major universities have been established since the nineteenth century, while acknowledging how expensive doing so would be.
 He also saw conflicting forces in the project, including the "tension between the desire to promote great academic seriousness and the culture-war flag-waving that might be necessary to rally donor support".

 The project also garnered some criticism.
 Initial responses to the project included criticism of the lack of a plan to achieve the project's goals.
 New York Times journalist Anemona Hartocollis questioned in 2021 whether the founders would be able to "translate a provocative idea into a viable institution," while The New Republics Alex Shephard described the plan as "largely half baked".
-Jennifer Wunder, a professor at Georgia Gwinnett College who participated in the process of obtaining her institution's initial accreditation, in a since-deleted Twitter thread, described UATX’s 2021 business plan timeline to establish accredited graduate and undergraduate programs as nearly impossible to meet.
+Jennifer Wunder, a professor at Georgia Gwinnett College who participated in the process of obtaining her institution's initial accreditation, in a since-deleted Twitter thread, described UATX's 2021 business plan timeline to establish accredited graduate and undergraduate programs as nearly impossible to meet.
 The proposal for a University of Austin was described in 2021 by Gabriella Swerling in The Daily Telegraph as "anti-cancel culture" and by Alex Shephard in The New Republic as "anti-woke".

-After initially holding silent about the reasons for his resignation from UATX’s advisory board, Steven Pinker told The Harvard Crimson that UATX had "confused freedom of speech with the political right"—that it had staffed itself primarily with people on the right, regardless of their position on free speech, extending to some opponents of it.
-However, upon the announcement of the certification of UATX’s undergraduate program, Pinker acknowledged UATX’s "maturity" in light of his previous "misgivings," lauding its newly earned certification and the "contrast & challenge to the legacy universities" it offers.
+After initially holding silent about the reasons for his resignation from UATX's advisory board, Steven Pinker told The Harvard Crimson that UATX had "confused freedom of speech with the political right"—that it had staffed itself primarily with people on the right, regardless of their position on free speech, extending to some opponents of it.